 Washington state has 295 local school districts, and each school district is managed by a superintendent that is hired by and reports to the local elected school board.

-The superintendent must also respond to the demands of all the other constituencies and interest groups in the district: teachers, students, parents, staff, advocates and the community at large.
-He or she must consider how to use the financial and human resources of the district in order to achieve the best results.
+The superintendent must also respond to the demands of all the other constituencies and interest groups in the district: teachers, students, parents, staff, advocates, and the community at large.
+She or he must consider how to use the financial and human resources of the district in order to achieve the best results.
 While being mindful of competing demands, a great superintendent will be guided by what is best for all students.

 What makes a great superintendent?

-Great Schools, a nonprofit organization, put together this list of what makes an effective superintendent:
+The non-profit organization, Great Schools, put together this list of what makes an effective superintendent:

 - A great superintendent has a clear vision for the district.
 He or she works with the school board to set the vision, goals and objectives for the district, and then sees to it that the goals are achieved.